Home / Use Cases / Knowledge Search

 How do we make internal company knowledge searchable via Teams?

-At your company the answers are somewhere — in SharePoint, in old emails, in the wiki, in the folder of the colleague who is on holiday in two weeks.
-But people still ask in WhatsApp because it’s faster.
-This page describes how your distributed company knowledge becomes a searchable answer source in Teams — with cited original sources, not with a hallucinating black box.
+At your company, the answers exist somewhere — in SharePoint, in old emails, in the wiki, in a binder kept by the colleague who leaves for holiday in two weeks.
+But people still ask in WhatsApp, because it’s faster.
+This page describes how your distributed company knowledge becomes a searchable answer source in Teams — with cited original sources, not a hallucinating black box.

 How it would look at your company

-Step 1 — Sift and sort the knowledge inventory (week 1–2)
+Step 1 — Review and sort the knowledge inventory (weeks 1–2)

-Before we index anything, we clarify together: where does what sit, what is official, what is outdated, who is allowed to see what and who is not.
-That’s the uncomfortable phase — but it’s also the most important.
-An AI search over a poorly sorted data basis delivers bad answers, no matter how good the model is.
+Before we index anything, we clarify together: what lives where, what is official, what is outdated, who is allowed to see what — and who is not.
+This is the uncomfortable phase, but it’s also the most important one.
+An AI search over poorly organized content delivers bad answers, no matter how good the model is.

 Stack: SharePoint Admin Center, Microsoft Graph, permission audit.
-Result: a list of sources to be included in the search, plus a list of sources that need cleanup beforehand.
+Result: a list of sources to include in the search, plus a list of sources that need cleaning up first.

-The pattern is called Retrieval-Augmented Generation: with each question the system searches your company knowledge, fetches the most relevant passages, and a language model formulates an answer from them — with reference to the original source, so the asking person can read on.
-No “the AI made it up”, but “answer comes from this specific SharePoint document, last update X”.
+The pattern is called Retrieval-Augmented Generation: for every question, the system searches your company knowledge, retrieves the most relevant passages, and a language model formulates an answer from them — with a reference to the original source, so the person asking can read the full context.
+Not “the AI made this up”, but “this answer comes from this specific SharePoint document, as of its last update”.

-Stack: Azure AI Search as the index, Microsoft Graph API as access to SharePoint and OneDrive, Azure OpenAI Service or Foundry for the language model, all in your own Azure tenant — your data does not leave your Microsoft environment.
+Stack: Azure AI Search as the index, the Microsoft Graph API for access to SharePoint and OneDrive, Azure OpenAI Service (via Azure AI Foundry) for the language model — all in your own Azure tenant.
+Your data never leaves your Microsoft environment.

-Step 3 — Teams bot as the entry point (week 5–6)
+Step 3 — A Teams bot as the entry point (weeks 5–6)

-Employees don’t ask in a new app they have to install.
-They ask where they are anyway — in Teams.
-We build a bot you can address like any other person: “What’s the procedure again for complaints over 5,000 euros?”
-An answer comes within two to five seconds, with a link to the original source.
-If the AI has no confident answer, it says so — instead of guessing.
+Employees don’t ask in a new app they’d have to install.
+They ask where they already are — in Teams.
+We build a bot you can message like any colleague: “What’s the process again for complaints over 5,000 euros?”
+The answer arrives within two to five seconds, with a link to the original source.
+If the AI doesn’t have a confident answer, it says so — instead of guessing.

-Stack: Microsoft Bot Framework, Teams app manifest, optionally Power Platform for simple connections.
+Stack: Microsoft Bot Framework, Teams app manifest, optionally Power Platform for simple integrations.

-That’s the point where many AI projects fail: the search may only give answers from documents the asking person is actually allowed to see.
-Whoever has no access to the management folder shouldn’t get answers from it — not even summarized.
-We set up the search so that it honours your SharePoint permissions, not bypasses them.
+This is where many AI projects fail: the search may only answer from documents the person asking is actually allowed to see.
+Anyone without access to the management folder must not get answers drawn from it — not even in summarized form.
+We set up the search so that it honors your SharePoint permissions rather than bypassing them.

 We start with a trial group of 10–20 people from two or three departments.
-They use the bot for three to four weeks, give feedback, flag bad answers.
-From this we adjust source selection, prompts and answer format.
-Only once the answers are useful in 80 percent of cases do we roll out further.
+They use the bot for three to four weeks, give feedback and flag bad answers.
+Based on that, we adjust the source selection, the prompts and the answer format.
+Only once the answers are useful in 80 percent of cases do we roll out more broadly.

 What realistically changes afterwards